mapreal19/mapreal19.github.io/_posts/2020-09-08-can-we-beat-cancer.md

 it also can sensitive the tumor for its therapeutic effects while having fewer side effects in healthy cells<sup>5</sup>.

-There is a couple of protocols you could follow: time-restricted feeding or 5:2 Intermittent Fasting, being the first one easier to follow and with great benefits if we follow a Ketogenic Diet (next item).
+There are a couple of protocols you could follow: time-restricted feeding or 5:2 Intermittent Fasting, being the first one easier to follow and with great benefits if we follow a Ketogenic Diet (next item).